 I started with SC and created notes during my preparation.
 I proceeded as suggested in the course – covering concept files first, then application quizzes.
 The concept files are very crisp and clear and help understand the concepts very well.
 I identified my weaker sections and practiced 20 Scholaranium questions every day for the weak concepts.

-For CR and RC, I initially made the mistake of simply taking Scholaranium Questions as I thought I was well versed with these subjects.
-However, due to low accuracy, I revised my study plan and changed my approach for these subjects.
+For CR and RC, I initially made the mistake of simply taking Scholaranium Questions as I thought I was well versed in these subjects.
+However, due to low accuracy, I revised my study plan and changed my approach to these subjects.
 I moved back to Concept files & proceeded as suggested, similar to the approach I had taken for SC.
-Pre-thinking in CR and Reading Strategies in RC and the helped me a lot, and I gained a lot of confidence.
+Pre-thinking in CR and Reading Strategies in RC and helped me a lot, and I gained a lot of confidence.
 I was very weak in inference-based questions, but then I learned a better approach after going through the course and started focusing more on the questions.

 For all the subjects, I used the “Scholaranium” and “Ask the Experts” forum of e-GMAT very extensively.
 Even if I didn’t have a doubt, I would spend time going through other’s doubts and discussions as that helped me in analyzing the questions better and understanding various answer choices, as to why they are wrong.
 Also, I took a Scholaranium quiz of 41 questions every day for 30-40 days of my GMAT Preparation.
 Apart from this, for the weak sections, I did the concept files twice or thrice and took custom quizzes on Scholaranium to improve my accuracy.